-If you recently started reading about Vegetarian diets, you have probably read all sorts of
+If you recently started reading about Vegetarians different diets, you have probably read all sorts of

-strange vegetarian

-terms and categories like "Vegan," "ovo-lacto Vegetarian," and "semi-Vegetarian."
+strange terms and categories like "Vegan", "ovo-lacto Vegetarian", and "semi-Vegetarian."
 You probably

 wondered what the big deal was.
-Afterall, what is so conceptually tough about not eating meat?
+After all, what is so conceptually tough about not eating meat?
 And you were

-The distinctions between these sub-categories of vegetarian are actually small, but each is very
+The distinctions between these sub-categories of vegetarians are actually small, but each is very important to

-This grouping includes Vegans and the various sub-categories of Vegetarian; however, it generally implies
+This grouping includes Vegan and the various sub-categories of Vegetarian; however, it generally implies someone

-a vegetarian who consumes dairy products, eggs, chicken, and fish, but does not consume other animal
+consumes dairy products, eggs, chicken, and fish, but does not consume other animal flesh.

 Lacto-Vegetarian is a term used to describe someone who would be a vegan if they did not consume milk.

-Important: Take some time to figure out for yourself, what group you will
+Important: Take some time to figure out for yourself, what group you want

-belong to when you become a Vegetarian.
+to belong to when you become a Vegetarian.
 You will want to consider both dietary and ethical reasons for